2022 World Series Odds for All MLB Postseason Teams

-2022 World Series odds for all MLB postseason teams originally appeared on NBC Sports Chicago
+2022 World Series odds for all MLB postseason teams originally appeared on NBC Sports Boston

 The 2022 MLB regular season has officially wrapped, and it is time to get into the nitty gritty of the postseason.